 data-expanded-url containing the t.co instead of the expanded url may have just been a temporary Twitter bug.
 I regret jumping to conclusions but with twice shortened urls the user never sees the intermediate url which is what ultimately lead to the confusion.

-Updated address changes in Google’s markup.
+Updated to address changes in Google’s markup.
 No longer relies on a class name so it should be more future proof.